-Sometimes people don’t understand why it can take almost two months for the windows to be installed, but there are several reasons for these project timelines, even if the window company you chose is located in your city.
+Sometimes people don’t understand why it can take almost two months for the windows to be installed or doors to be installed, but there are several reasons for these project timelines, even if the window company you chose is located in your city.

 How long does a window replacement take?

 Your window order size itself greatly determines the amount of time the windows take to be manufactured, shipped, and installed.
 If you are getting basic windows without any custom upgrades it may be possible to manufacture and install them within 4-6 weeks from signing the contract.
 But that is rarely the case, as most homeowners usually want additional features for improved efficiency.
 Coloured vinyl, SSP or privacy glass, and custom shaped windows take extra time to manufacture and push the project back by a couple of weeks.

 In most cases, companies also account for delivery times when giving homeowners a timeline for their projects.
 Because the physical shipping of the windows is often done by third party logistics companies, your windows may be delayed without the manufacturer being able to do anything to speed the process up.